brekk/mad-notes/notes/Fundamentals/Types.md

 ## Records
 A key-value structure whose values do not need to be the same type
 ## Unit
 A unit type is a type which holds no concrete value.
-It can also be thought of as a [[Core - Types#Tuples|Tuple]] with no elements.
+It can also be thought of as a [[Types#Tuples|Tuple]] with no elements.
 This is the inferred return type for a multi-line function which has no explicit `return`.

 ## Aliases
 Aliases are a way of encapsulating (ideally) more complex structures more tersely.
 They are ideal for expressing records concisely: